 |linked to identity claim

-Note that none of those claim type is mandatory in the trust configuration, but the identity claim must be one of them (LDAPCP will automatically detect it).
+None of the claim types above is mandatory in the SPTrust, but the identity claim must either be one of them, or added through LDAPCP admin pages.

-It also queries user input against common LDAP attributes such as the display name (displayName) and the common name (cn), even if they are not defined in the trust.
+To enhance search experience, LDAPCP also queries user input against common LDAP attributes such as the display name (displayName) and the common name (cn).

 "LDAPCP for Developers.zip" contains a Visual Studio project with sample classes that cover various use-case scenarios.
 Only 1 inherited claim provider is installed at a time, you need to edit the feature event